pranjal779/My_free_code_camp_learning/New Reponsive Web Design/Learn Intermediate CSS by Building a Cat Painting/ReadMe.md

-# Learn Intermediate CSS by Building a Cat Painting, Not started
+# Learn Intermediate CSS by Building a Cat Painting

 ### Mastering CSS positioning is essential for creating visually appealing and responsive web layouts